lukasrosenberger/academic/index.md

 ## About Me

 I am a Ph.D. candidate in Economics at LMU Munich.
 My research spans economic growth, economic history, and innovation.
-In my dissertation, I investigate how human capital, idea growth, and idea diffusion interacted during Enlightenment and Industrial Revolution to originate Europe's riches.
+In my dissertation, I investigate the creation and diffusion of knowledge during Enlightenment and Industrial Revolution as sources of Europe's riches.

 During the academic year 2021--2022, I am visiting Northwestern University at the invitation of Joel Mokyr.
 Previously, I have visited Brown University from January to May 2020 (invited by Oded Galor).